Amorphous metal: Potential

 Ti40Cu36Pd14Zr10 is believed to be noncarcinogenic, is about three times stronger than titanium, and its elastic modulus nearly matches bones.
 It has a high wear resistance and does not produce abrasion powder.
 The alloy does not undergo shrinkage on solidification.
 A surface structure can be generated that is biologically attachable by surface modification using laser pulses, allowing better joining with bone.

+Laser powder bed fusion (LPBF) has been used to process Zr-based bulk metallic glass (BMG) for biomedical applications.
+Zr-based BMGs shows good biocompatibility, supporting osteoblastic cell growth similar to Ti-6Al-4V alloy.
+The favorable response coupled with the ability to tailor surface properties through SLM highlights the promise of SLM Zr- based BMGs like AMLOY-ZR01 for orthopaedic implant applications.
+However, their degradation under inflammatory conditions requires further investigation.

-Mg60Zn35Ca5, rapidly cooled to achieve amorphous structure, is being investigated at Lehigh University as a biomaterial for implantation into bones as screws, pins, or plates, to fix fractures.
+Mg60Zn35Ca5 is under investigation as a biomaterial for implantation into bones as screws, pins, or plates, to fix fractures.
 Unlike traditional steel or titanium, this material dissolves in organisms at a rate of roughly 1 millimeter per month and is replaced with bone tissue.
-This speed can be adjusted by varying the content of zinc.
+This speed can be adjusted by varying the zinc content.